MO Bloggin'

 Many followers of Joseph Smith, the founder of Mormonism, began moving to the area near Independence, not far from Kansas City, around 1831.
 That was the year Smith proclaimed that God had designated western Missouri as Zion and the New Jerusalem.
 Smith also explained that the area was where the second coming of Christ would occur (in addition to Jerusalem) and that it was the place where the Garden of Eden had been located in ancient times.

-But the new settlers’ beliefs, their northeastern backgrounds, along with friendly relationships with Native Americans and an opposition to slavery proved to be a volatile combination with other residents who were primarily slave owners and immigrants from Kentucky and Tennessee.
+But the new settlers’ ran into many issues.
+Their religious beliefs, outside status, and an opposition to slavery, proved to be a volatile combination with the locals.
 Fearing that they would soon be politically and economically overcome by the continued migration of additional Mormons to the area, the non-Mormon residents of Jackson County forcefully ejected all Mormons from the county in 1833.

 The Original Handwritten Mormon Extermination Order